ARTICLE Libby Schultz IMAGE Abodo/Jeremey Toth

 What are the costs involved in recladding?

-Moisture-testing can never accurately predict the condition of the framing underneath, given that it’s done on a spot-testing basis.
-So when preparing estimates for clients, Refresh always includes a calculation for the ‘worst-case scenario’ of having to replace all the timber.
+Moisture-testing can never accurately predict the condition of the framing underneath, say our Refresh Renovations Builders, given that it’s done on a spot-testing basis.
+So when preparing estimates for her clients, she always includes a calculation for the ‘worst-case scenario’ of having to replace all the timber.

 The more common scenario, though, is that only a proportion of the timber needs replacing.
 Any timber that is wet, decaying, mouldy (or displaying black spores) will have to go.
 You might have seen the ‘pink-tagged’ framing on building sites.

-“Once the framing is exposed, we engage an independent timber consultant who inspects it, and tags the timber that needs to come out,” our renovation builder explains.
+“Once the framing is exposed, we engage an independent timber consultant who inspects it, and tags the timber that needs to come out,” our renovation builders explain.

 “After that’s replaced, we have to inject the new timber and all the existing remaining timber with a preservative compound.”